helipatel19/service_container/README.md

            return Task::all();
         }

-   we can now use this method into TaskService through the taskRepo instance of TaskRepository.
+   We can now use this method into TaskService through the taskRepo instance of TaskRepository.

         public function getAllTasks()
         {
            return $this->taskRepo->viewTasks();
         }

-   create an instance of TaskService and use it inside index method of TaskController.
+  Create an instance of TaskService and use it inside index method of TaskController.

-   we will also need a route file that points to the tasks url.
+   We will also need a route file that points to the tasks url.
 Go to your route file web.php which is located under routes folder and add a GET route for the tasks url.

         Route::get('/task', 'TaskController@index');